 Features taken from other Countries in Indian Constitution

 India has adopted for the federal form of government due its large size and socio cultural diversities, but the word federal does not find mention in the constitution.
 Instead, article 1, declares 'India', that is Bharat, shall be a union of states.
-Adoption of Indian Constitution from other Countries are as follows.
+Features taken from other Countries in Indian Constitution are as follows.

 Government of India Act 1935